rdouglascox/logic_lectures/source/08_functional_completeness.md

 ## defining one connective in terms of others

-* we can define connectives in terms of other connectives
+* we can define some connectives in terms of other connectives
 * we show that a form using the connective to be defined is equivalent to a form using only the other connectives
 * recall that two forms are **equivalent** if and only if they have the same